In order to find a solution to opioid use disorder, we need to also understand the relationship between opioid abuse and mental illness.

 - Clinical Depression– Though often associated with feeling persistently sad, the symptoms of depression vary from irritability to insomnia to disinterest in daily activities.
 Because many are not aware of the full range of depression symptoms, it is often hard for those suffering from it to recognize that they need professional help; instead, they resort to self-medication.

-- Obsessive Compulsive Disorder (OCD)– Victims of OCD experience frequent, often irrational fears, and feel compelled to perform specific actions in order to ease those fears.
+- Obsessive Compulsive Disorder (OCD)– Victims of OCD experience persistent, often irrational fears, and feel compelled to perform specific actions in order to ease those fears.
 As with other conditions involving fear or anxiety, opioids provide temporary relief at a steep cost.

 - Personality Disorders– This term refers to a range of mental health issues involving dysfunctional ways of behaving and thinking, which make it difficult to socialize.
 The incidence of self-medication depends on the specific type of personality disorder and the fallout from it.